 How Employers Can Increase Atlanta’s Transit Ridership

-With city’s narrow roads and funnel-like road system, Atlanta is one of the worst U.S. cities for traffic congestion.
+With it’s narrow roads and funnel-like road system, Atlanta is one of the worst U.S. cities for traffic congestion.
 In fact, Atlanta commuters each spend an average of 61 hours in heavy traffic per year.
 Commute delays such as these can lead to slowed economic growth and a decline in quality of life.

 Public transportation has the power to keep a city’s economic activity running despite high congestion levels.
 It promotes sustainable jobs and living wages, especially for disadvantaged workers.
 But for those who can afford to drive to work, expanding the transit system isn’t enough to reduce the number of cars on the road.